Should I let my baby cry itself to sleep?

-Babies are very different to toddlers or older children as babies under six months should never be left to cry because they may be ill or need feeding, and at that age they are too young to respond to behavioural training anyway.
+Babies are very different to toddlers or older children as babies should never be left to cry as they are too young to respond to behavioural training anyway.

-Controlled crying (where your baby is left to cry for longer each night, although you go and pat them between sobs), doesn’t have a strong evidence base for how best to do it, how well it works and if it causes any lasting damage and personally I think it is just too stressful for everyone and some experts worry that stressed babies produce more cortisol, a hormone that could harm the developing brain too.
+Controlled crying (where your baby is left to cry for longer each night, although you go and pat them between sobs), has been shown, in many studies of research to cause undue stress in babies as they produce more cortisol, a hormone that can harm their developing brain.

-My simple advice is to put your infant to bed at a regular time every night, & allow them to fall asleep on their own and to resist the urge to respond immediately if they wake up so they learn to fall back to sleep on their own.
+My simple advice is to put your infant to bed at a regular time every night, & help them to feel safe, nurtured & loved, & over time they will fall asleep on their own.